DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 print(l1_weights.shape)
 {% endhighlight %}

-Now that the notebook has a reference to the first layer it just duplicates the RGB weights to all the additional channels and then reduces all the weights by the channel count ratio, to keep the total value of the input layer the same.
+Now that the notebook has a reference to the first layer, it just duplicates the RGB weights to all the additional channels and then reduces all the weights by the channel count ratio to keep the total value of the input layer the same.

 {% highlight python %}
 pretrained_channel_count = 3